Gluten Free Thanksgiving Recipes

-3. Add apples, flour blend, honey or sugar, cream or milk of choice, salt and pepper.
+3. Add apples, gluten free flour blend, honey or sugar, cream or milk of choice, salt and pepper.
 Gently blend ingredients together by hand, leaving apples intact.

 4. Spoon mixture into prepared dish.
 Top with diced butter or dairy-free replacement, if desired.

 5. Place dish in preheated oven and bake uncovered for 40 minutes.
 Serve hot.